4110E113/111-1/20221004/PythonCoding.md

 print(x == y)
 ```

-．Python Membership Operators
+# Python Membership Operators
-# Membership operators are used to test if a sequence is presented in an object
+## Membership operators are used to test if a sequence is presented in an object

 ```python
 x = ["1", "0"]